 The Senate refuses to concur in the House amendment to SENATE BILL NO. 5436 and asks the House to recede therefrom, and the same is herewith transmitted.

-There being no objection, the House receded from its amendment to SENATE BILL NO. 5436 and advanced the bill to final passage.
+There being no objection, the House receded from its amendment to SENATE BILL NO. 5436.